benjaminadk/bvgsoftware/_posts/how-to-build-a-command-line-application.md

 ---
 type: 'post'
 title: 'How To Build A Command Line Application With Node'
-excerpt: 'JavaScript can be used for more than just manipulating the DOM in the browser.
-NodeJS can be used to build powerful command line applications.
-This article walks through a beginner level project.'
+excerpt: 'Build a beginner Node CLI app.
+JavaScript can be used for more than just manipulating the DOM in the browser.
+NodeJS can be used to build powerful command line applications.'
 coverImage: '/assets/blog/how-to-build-a-command-line-application/cover.jpg'
 date: '2020-01-25'
 author: